 Conclusion

 In this blog we have seen how we can measure and maintain fairness across multiple time slots using the idea of compromise.
 We have also seen how this interacts with sorting surplus differences and how it’s important to find a balance between the two.
-In the next and final blog in this series, we will look at how ordering time slots can make a significant difference to the outcome of the algorithm, along with concluding how the algorithm comes together as a whole.
+In the next and final post in this series, we will look at how ordering time slots can make a significant difference to the outcome of the algorithm, along with concluding how the algorithm comes together as a whole.